 - Aero-Style Frame Design

 - The Peloton bike is designed like a road bike with the saddle roughly in line with the handlebars so riders hinge at the hips and lean forward.
-This design may feel uncomfortable at first for riders who like to sit upright, with saddle set lower than the handlebars.
+This design may feel uncomfortable at first for riders who like to sit upright.
 This body position engages glutes and hamstrings more while riding and feels like you are riding fast and hard outside.
-Since Peloton typically attracts competitive, athletic riders, this position fits the overall nature of the bike.

 - Bike Geometry:

-- 24” from handlebar tube to seat tube
+- 24” from handlebar post to seat post

 - 18” Handlebar width